 3 Roland Boutique SH01A

 The Roland SH-101 is another titan of 90s basslines.
-One of the simplest synths to program, its sound was punchy but it had limitations.
+One of the simplest synths to program, its sound was punchy, though it had limitations.
 The SH01A brings it up to speed with a digital engine modelling analogue circuitry.
-Its ribbon touchpads, sequencer and arpegiattor are set in a sturdy metal chassis.
+Its ribbon touchpads, sequencer and arpeggiator are set in a sturdy metal chassis.

 4 Behringer D

 Moog recently released a new version of the Minimoog Model D, the machine that started it all for home synthesis and the keyboard used for the bassline in ‘Thriller’.
 The snag?
 It’s £3,500.
 Behringer’s stepped in with a cheaper alternative that clones the original’s chips but houses its analogue circuits in a Eurorack-friendly model.